 The African Wild Dog

-The African wild dog (Lycaon Pictus), also called the African painted dog, is a distinctive and wonderful canid species found only in fragmented populations in southern and eastern Africa.
-Its numbers are in such decline that it is now listed as endangered by the IUCN.
+The African Wild Dog’s numbers are in such decline that it is now listed as critically endangered by the IUCN.

 This species is not only important to the local ecosystem and the planet as a whole but is also economically valuable to local communities that can make a livelihood (e.g. through eco-tourism) from the unique natural fauna surrounding them.